 Currently, we can expect success rates of over 90%

 All dentists, including your general dentist, received training in this treatment whilst in dental school.
 However, general dentists often refer to patients needing root canal treatment to an endodontist.

 Root canal treatment is a skilled and time-consuming procedure.
 Most courses of treatment can involve two or more visits.
 The total time required for the procedure can be up to 2 hours.

 A local anesthetic is used throughout the procedure, for the next 24 hours you may feel discomfort which can be relieved by a painkiller.

-Your dentist will advice you if the tooth should be crowned to increase the longevity of the treatment.
+Dr. Periklis Ntelis is the Endodontist at Longwood House Dental practice.
+He is a dentist with special interest in root canal treatments.
+He will advise you on the best procedure and if the tooth should be crowned to increase the longevity of the treatment.

 If you are a dental surgeon wishing to refer patients to us then please click here to fill up our referral form.